GSA/site-scanning-documentation/README.md

 # site-scanning-documentation

 This repository is for the documentation for Site Scanning, a 10x project.
 The main project repository is [here](https://github.com/18F/site-scanning).
-Any issues or feedback should be filed [here](https://github.com/18F/site-scanning/issues).
+All feedback should be filed in the [issue backlog](https://github.com/18F/site-scanning/issues), which also documents all remaining work known at the end of Phase 3.

 ## Index of Documentation